drew-gnaw/genshin-wish-tracker/README.md

  tools needed to use the mechanic optimally.
 I have also lost my wish history to time several times after relying on the in-game wish history.

+## User Stories

+- As a user, I want to be able to add a wish to my wish history
+- As a user, I want to be able to view my wish history
+- As a user, I want to be able to see the probability that I will obtain a given item in my next wish
+- As a user, I want to be able to remove a wish from my wish history in case it was wrongly inputted
+- As a user, I want to be able to see how close I am to "pity"
+- As a user, I want to be able to see if I am guaranteed to win the "50/50"